 Because of the six bags in my left hand, my entire weight fell on my right hand.
 The soda carton slowed my fall and probably kept me from breaking my wrist, but the resulting impact created a lovely fuchsia splatter.
 All over my clothes.
 Pooling on the floor.
 Under the rug with its still-firmly-attached rug grippers.
 Three feet up every wall and the front door.

-The soda eruption was so intense it violated the laws of physics
+On the outside of the front door.
+The soda eruption was so intense it violated the laws of physics by spraying both the inside and outside of the same door. |

 So, after unpacking and then wiping down every grocery item and grocery bag, putting my clothes in the washer, taking a shower, washing the walls and door, and remopping the floors everywhere I walked doing those things, I asked Mother if the rug was washable, and it turns out she was pretty meh about the rug.
 Just trying to take off the rug grippers made the backing disintegrate.
 So it went into the trash, brand new rug grippers and all.
 Thus fully negating much of the morning's accomplishments.